Make animated IMVU Pets with Blender

-This tutorial assumes basic knowledge of using Blender 3D to create content, including but not limited to; making and editing a mesh, applying materials to objects, UVW unwrapping and applying textures to objects, navigating the interface, creating actions and exporting objects out for use, as well as creating and applying vertex groups.
+A basic knowledge of using Blender 3D to create content is assumed, including but not limited to; making and editing a mesh, applying materials to objects, UVW unwrapping and applying textures to objects, navigating the interface, creating actions and exporting objects out for use, as well as creating and applying vertex groups.

-Note also the following was originally written with Blender 2.45 (with Python 2.5.4 installed) in mind using the included CAL3D exporter.
-HOwever, the same basic principles are used when using other versions of Blender.
+Design note: the following was originally written with Blender 2.45 (with Python 2.5.4 installed) in mind using the included CAL3D exporter.
+However, the same basic principles apply when using other versions of Blender, up to and including the latest.

-Before you begin it's worth noting here that the complexity of your animations is currently restricted to relatively simply movements - up-down, left-right, spin on a single axis - because of the way IMVU decided to implemented the CAL3D format.
-As Blender isn't fully compatible with IMVU you can expect your exported animations to be distorted and/or corrupted on playback.
+For Blender 2.45/49: the complexity of animations is restricted to relatively simply movements - up-down, left-right, spin on a single axis - due to the way IMVU implemented CAL3D, exported animations can be distorted and/or corrupted on playback.
 This is not a limitation of Blender, but of the export script and IMVU implementation of CAL3D.

 basics of making animated IMVU pets ^